 Since the 17th century it has been accepted that Malagasy is an Austronesian language.
 Dahl (1951) argued that its nearest relative within Austronesian was Ma'anyan, one of the Barito languages of SE Borneo.
 However, as we know more about both Malagasy and Bornean languages, it has become increasingly clear that the story is more complex.
-Robert Blust (Austronesian Comparative Dictionary1) points out that some Malagasy forms are Austronesian but not attested in Borneo languages.
-Beaujard (1998, 2003) identifies a number of roots occurring in Sulawesi languages which are not attested in general Austronesian but which are reconstructed by Mills (1977).
-All of this points to a specific Sulawesi component in Malagasy.
-Less clear is a Philippines component; Malagasy has a few words which appear to be borrowed from Philippines languages and it is possible these are the result of Iberian trans-Indian Ocean traffic, post 16th century.
-Sander Adelaar (1994) observed some time ago that wind names and many terms to do with seafaring are direct borrowings from Malay.
+Robert Blust (Austronesian Comparative Dictionary2) points out that some Malagasy forms are Austronesian but not found in Borneo languages.
+Beaujard (1998, 2003) identifies a number of roots occurring in Sulawesi languages which are not attested in general Austronesian but which are reconstructed by Mills (1977), pointing to a specific Sulawesi component in Malagasy.
+Less clear is a Philippines component; Malagasy has a few words which appear to be borrowed from Philippines languages.
+These may be the result of Iberian trans-Indian Ocean traffic, post 16th century.
+Sander Adelaar (1994) observed some time ago that the names of winds and other terms relating to seafaring are direct borrowings from Malay.
 This superstrate of Malay nautical terms implies ships under Malay control.
-Blench (2008) points to the borrowing of natural world terms (especially animal names) from coastal Bantu.
+Blench (2008) analysed the borrowing of natural world terms (especially animal names) from coastal Bantu.
 All of this argues for a complex layering of migrations to Madagascar, rather than a single founder population, something which is reflected in human genetics.

-So the question then becomes the context of the trans-Indian Ocean voyages.
-The Malay nautical vocabulary points strongly to Malay-owned ships, presumably seeking trade, as well as raiding for slaves.
+The Malay nautical vocabulary points strongly to Malayowned ships, presumably seeking trade, as well as raiding for slaves.
 However, the settlement of Madagascar implies colonisation, and Blench (2010) argues that the shipowners were driven from the East African coast to Madagascar and thence to the cooler highlands by high mortality from disease, especially malaria.
-The Barito, as far as we know, were inland peoples with no maritime capacity, and certainly without the skills to navigate the Indian Ocean.
-Either the Barito were themselves slaves or hired crew.
+If so, the contribution of the Barito, a non-maritime people, to the core of Malagasy language and culture becomes even more surprising.
+The Barito, as far as we know, were inland peoples with no maritime capacity, and certainly without the skills to navigate the Indian Ocean, so either the Barito were themselves slaves or hired crew.

-However, this does not explain why the Barito, a non-maritime people, came to contribute to the core Malagasy language and culture.
-A more intriguing alternative is that Madagascar was peopled in waves coming from different islands in SE Asia, and that a significant component consisted of the precursors of the present-day Samalic and Orang Laut peoples, the 'sea nomads', whose opportunistic trading and multi-lingual culture would better explain the different elements found in Madagascar today.
-So either;
+Extended lexical analysis suggests that Madagascar was peopled in waves coming from different islands in SE Asia, and that a significant component consisted of the precursors of the present-day Samalic and Orang Laut peoples, the 'sea nomads', whose opportunistic trading and multi-lingual culture would better explain the different elements found in Madagascar today.
+This in turn is susceptible to two different explanations;

-the boat crews were multi-lingual;

-or the populations which settled Madagascar came in distinct waves, from different source islands, each bringing their own cultural package
+the boat crews were multi-lingual; or the populations which settled Madagascar came in distinct waves, from different source islands, each bringing their own cultural package

-Or possibly, both.
+Or possibly, both may have occurred.
 If the Malay ships pioneered the route, other enterprising maritime populations could have followed in their wake.
 Two linked articles by Philippe Beaujard (2003) suggest waves of colonisation, although this model has been criticised by Sander Adelaar.
-It is not clear whether these alternatives could be resolved purely from the linguistic evidence.
-Probably we will need archaeology linking ISEA with Madagascar to clarify the issue.
+It is not clear whether these alternatives could be resolved purely from the linguistic evidence and we will need archaeology linking ISEA with Madagascar to clarify the issue.
 What can be done in the meantime, however, is to establish more clearly exactly what the linguistic and cultural evidence is telling us.